Midway Arcade Origins: Games

+Midway Arcade Origins compiles 31 emulated arcade games owned by the now-defunct Midway Games.
+A majority of the titles, with the exception of Vindicators Part II, have appeared in the compilation series Midway Arcade Treasures.

 Reception

 On Metacritic, a review aggregator, the Xbox 360 version has a score of 61/100 from eleven reviews, and the PS3 version has a score of 58/100 from four reviews.
 In IGN's review, Samuel Claiborn wrote the collection features great games, but technical problems – including poor controls – makes the online leaderboards the only reason to play it.